emabello42/SDCN-behavioral-cloning/README.md

 * *model.h5* containing a trained convolutional neural network
 * *README.md* summarizing the results
 * *visualize_loss.py* for loss visualization
+* *run1.mp4* is the video recorded from Track 1 during driving in autonomous mode
+* *run2.mp4* is the video recorded from Track 2 during driving in autonomous mode

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my *drive.py* file, the car can be driven autonomously around the track by executing